 Aloe vera juice may help reduce the symptoms of irritable bowel syndrome (IBS) due to its anti-inflammatory properties.
 However, the research into its efficacy is inconclusive.

 In this article, we look at whether people can use aloe vera juice to reduce the symptoms of IBS.
 We also consider the possible side effects.

 The outer pulp of aloe leaves contains aloin, a plant compound with laxative qualities.
 Commercially available aloe vera products that people ingest cannot contain more than

 People may use aloe vera juice to treat the symptoms associated with IBS, such as constipation and diarrhea.
 The anti-inflammatory properties of aloe vera may help reduce gastrointestinal inflammation, which can contribute to IBS symptoms.

-Very few studies have been conducted to determine the effectiveness of Aloe vera in treating IBS symptoms.
+Very few studies have assessed the effectiveness of aloe vera in treating IBS symptoms.

 - abdominal pain